raghvendra03/66-Days-of-Data/README.md

 * Blog is halfway through the point now, I know it is talking some time, but this is the 1st time I will be writing so many words and explaining it in simple terms.
 Let's see how this pans out.

 ### Day 6
+* Today spent some time on Data structures & Algorithms and @codebasicshub has a really good playlist and he has explained it in simple terms.

 ### Day 7
+* Today spent some time on DS & Algo problems and was working on #Crackingthecodinginterview, a good book for interviews.
+Spent some time writing a blog post.

 ### Day 8
+* Today was I spent some time working on #Leetcode problems.
+Refreshed on some Algorithms
+- Big O Notation
+- Search Algorithm
+- Sorting Algorithm

+### Day 9
+* Today I spent some time reading the book Mathematics for #MachineLearning by Marc Peter Deisenroth and brushed off some Linear Algebra Skills - Matrices, Vector Spaces, Linear Mappings & worked on an exercise